New Mexico State University

 In the Microelectronics/VLSI specialization area at New Mexico State University, Cadence products are used in virtually all Master’s theses and technical reports and Ph.D. dissertations..

-Cadence provides software products that allow the VLSI program in the ECE department to design, simulate, layout and verify analog, digital and mixed-signal custom integrated circuits.
-In addition, Cadence products allows the automated synthesis, place and route, physical design, timing analysis, floorplanning, and verification of ASICs.
+Cadence provides software products that allow the VLSI program in the ECE department to design, simulate, and layout analog and mixed-signal Custom ICs (integrated circuit).
+In addition, Cadence product allows the automated synthesis, place and route, physical design, timing analysis, and floorplanning of Digital ICs.
+Also, Cadence Verification tools are used to ensure ICs function as designed prior to fabrication.
 Each component of the product from Cadence performs a different aspect of VLSI design.

 This page is intended to provide information on Cadence products in the ECE department at NMSU.